TonyLB/maketheworld/lambda/controlChannel/fetchImportDefaults/README.md

 ---

-- Front-end clients need to see something for imported rooms and features.
+- Front-end clients need to see some inherited starting point for imported rooms, features, and maps.

 ---